kaito-nakatani/shraito/_tabs/qa.md

 ---

 **Does travel to India require a visa?**
 Yes, for visitors from most countries.
+More information can be found on the [Travel Info](/tabs/travel-info.html) page.

 **What gifts would you like?
 Do you have a registry?**